7RU7H/CTFs/OS-ProvingGrounds/Vector/Notes/Vector-Notes.md

 After consideration it is probably then the web -> smb pivot somehow.
 Another additional hour required before I fold to hint.
 - Check rdp versioning and exploitation that does exist. https://book.hacktricks.xyz/network-services-pentesting/pentesting-rdp

+It is not smbv1 almost certainly not - get writeup I failed.